jcb91/IPython-notebook-extensions-wiki/Home_3x.md

 *Note: This will overwrite a previous version of this installation*

-There is a helper function in IPython that will do this automatically for you:
+You can either install extensions locally or system wide.There is a helper function in IPython that will do this automatically for you.
+If you want to install them system wide, you need to be root.
+Or you can install them in your local python directory.
+In order to do that, you need to execute the command with  ```nb.install_nbextension(ext,user=True)```

 ```Python
 import IPython.html.nbextensions as nb
 ext= 'https://github.com/ipython-contrib/IPython-notebook-extensions/archive/3.x.zip'